RhysWhite/Rhys-White.github.io/_pages/cv.md

 ======
 * B.Sc. in Zoology, Durham University, 2008
 * Ph.D CASE award with Oxitec Ltd, University of East Anglia, 2013
+* Fellow of the Higher Education Academy (FHEA), 2016

 Career
 ======